Menu Close

 Air conditioners are necessary for most homes, even in temperate climate zones.
 In terms of beating the summer heat, especially down here in Australia, one can hardly imagine life without one.
 It’s only natural that homeowners should wonder about the costs of running them versus other appliances.

-Let’s compare the average air conditioning running cost to other appliances and see which costs the most.
+Let’s compare the average air conditioner costs to other appliances and see which costs the most.

 The Costs of Running Your Air Conditioner

-To calculate average costs per hour, we’ll use the national energy price average of $0.325/kWh to get a reasonably even price range.
-We will also base these costs on a standard reverse cycle air conditioner with the capacity to cool a room of about 25 square metres.
+To calculate average costs per hour to heat and cool your air, we first need to work out how much electricity costs.
+We’ll use the national energy price average of $0.325/kWh to get a reasonably even price range.
+We will also base the air conditioning units on a standard reverse cycle air conditioner with cooling capacity for a room of about 25 square metres.

 Hot Climates

-Homes in warmer climates will incur relatively high costs since AC units must work harder to cool them.
+Homes in warmer climates will incur relatively high cooling costs, since AC units must work harder to cool them.
 In cities like Brisbane, the average price to cool a standard room is about $3.22 per hour.

 This price is much higher than in other, more moderate cities, where the cost of heating rooms drops because temperatures are generally milder throughout the year.
 Heating the same size room in the winter months costs an average of $0.16 an hour.